Portfolio

 Digital Stage Website

-Working with the web team, I led on the redesign of Sadler’s Wells Digital Stage - a section of the website featuring dance films, documentaries, podcasts and workshops.
+Alongside the web team, I led on the redesign of Sadler’s Wells Digital Stage - a section of the website featuring dance films, documentaries, podcasts and workshops.

 Following the redesign, which included simplifying the user journey, adding in carousels and updating film category titles and copy, the average time visitors spent on Digital Stage increased by 14.9%.